jamesyoung/statechannels/README.md

 It contains the following packages:

-- sol: Solidity contracts for the state channel
+- channel-contracts: Solidity contracts for the state channel
 - loopback-connector-web3: Web3 Connector for LoopBack 3.x
 - sc-demo-app: A demo application